taskforcesh/bullmq/docs/gitbook/guide/retrying-failing-jobs.md

 BullMQ support retries of failed jobs using backoff functions.
 It is possible to use the built in backoff functions or provide custom ones.

+For BullMQ to reschedule failed jobs, make sure you create a `QueueScheduler` for your queue.

 The code below shows how to specify a "exponential" backoff function with a 1 second delay as seed value, so it will retry at most 3 times spaced after 1 second, 2 seconds and 4 seconds:

 ```typescript